-- (1) The Governor in Council may make regulations under this Act. - (2) A regulation may be made about the following matters- - (a) the lodgment and registration of forms and other documents; - (b) fees payable under this Act; - (c) how fees are to be paid and may be recovered, including the provision of credit facilities to persons approved by the chief executive;
+(1) The Governor in Council may make regulations under this Act.

+(2) A regulation may be made about the following matters-

+- (a) the lodgment and registration of forms and other documents; - (b) fees payable under this Act; - (c) how fees are to be paid and may be recovered, including the provision of credit facilities to persons approved by the chief executive;

-- (d) additional information to be supplied with a form or other document; - (e) transitional arrangements if a new form is approved; - (f) the execution of documents; - (g) anything else about a form or document; - (h) the payment and collection of rent and instalments under this Act; - (j) the closure of roads; - (k) the building and maintenance of roads under chapter 3, part 2, division 6. - (3) A regulation may create offences and prescribe penalties of not more than 100 penalty units for the offences.
+- (e) transitional arrangements if a new form is approved; - (f) the execution of documents; - (g) anything else about a form or document; - (h) the payment and collection of rent and instalments under this Act; - (j) the closure of roads; - (k) the building and maintenance of roads under chapter 3, part 2, division 6.

+(3) A regulation may create offences and prescribe penalties of not more than 100 penalty units for the offences.